Robust Lyapunov Functions for Reaction Networks: An Uncertain System Framework: Robust Lyapunov Functions and Linear Differential Inclusions

 \subsection{Dual Robust Lyapunov Function: Species Coordinates}

-The RLF introduced in the previous subsection was a function of $R(x)$.
-We investigate now RLFs that are functions of $x-x_e$.
-This will be carried out in a manner that is dual to what has been done in the previous subsection.
+The RLF introduced in the previous subsection is a function of $R(x)$.
+We investigate now RLFs that are functions of the difference $x-x_e$.
+This is carried out in a manner that is dual to what has been done in the previous subsection.

-In order to present the dual framework, an alternative representation of the system dynamics can be written.
-Given \eqref{e.ode}, and let $x_e$ be an equilibrium.
-Then, there exists $x{''}(x)$ such that \eqref{e.ode} can written equivalently as:
+In order to present the dual framework, an alternative representation of the system dynamics can be adopted.
+Consider a CRN as in \eqref{e.ode}, and let $x_e$ be an equilibrium.
+Then, there exists $x{''}(x) \in \bar{\mathbb{R}}_+^n$ such that \eqref{e.ode} can written equivalently as: